Minimizing $f$-Divergences by Interpolating Velocity Fields: Experiments

 \subsection{Reducing KL Divergence: SVGD vs. NW vs. Local Linear Estimator}

 In this experiment, we investigate the performance of SVGD, NW and Local Linear (LL) estimator through the task of minimizing $\mathrm{KL}[q_t,p]$.
-We let SVGD, NW and LL fit the target distribution $p = \mathcal{N}(0, 1)$ by iteratively updating a particle distribution.
+We let SVGD, NW and LL fit the target distribution $p = \mathcal{N}(0, 1)$.
 500 iid initial particles are drawn from $q_0 = N(-1, 0.25^2)$.
-For all methods, we uses naive gradient descent to update particles with a fixed step size 0.1.
-However, we also consider a variant of SVGD where AdaGrad is applied to dynamically adjust the step size.
-For SVGD and SVGD with AdaGrad, we use the MATLAB code provided by \citet{LiuQ2016SVGD} with its default settings.
+For all methods, we use naive gradient descent to update particles with a fixed step size 0.1.
+We also consider a variant of SVGD where AdaGrad \citep{duchi2011adaptive} is applied to adjust the step size dynamically.
+For SVGD and SVGD with AdaGrad, we use the MATLAB code provided by \citet{LiuQ2016SVGD} with its default heuristics.
 We plot the trajectories of particles of all three methods in Figure \ref{fig.svgd}.

-Although all three algorithms move particles toward the target distribution, the naive SVGD does not spread the particle mass quick enough to cover the target distribution when using the same step size.
-This situation is much improved by applying the adaptive learning rate.
+Although all three algorithms move particles toward the target distribution, the naive SVGD does not spread the particle mass quickly enough to cover the target distribution when using the same step size.
+This situation is much improved by applying the adaptive learning rate method (AdaGrad).
 In comparison, NW and LL both converge fast.
 After 20 iterations, all particles have arrived at the target positions.
-Since all methods are motivated by minimizing $\mathrm{KL}[q_t, p]$, we plot the $\mathrm{KL}[q_t,p]$ approximated by Donsker and Varahan Lower Bound \citep{DonskerVarahan1976} for all three methods.
-The plot of $\mathrm{KL}[q_t, p]$ agrees with the qualitative assessments in previous plots: AdaGrad SVGD can reduce the KL significantly faster than the vanilla SVGD with naive gradient descent.
-After 20 iterations, the KL divergence for NW and LL particles reaches zero, indicating that the particles have fully converged to the target distribution.
+Since all methods are motivated by minimizing $\mathrm{KL}[q_t, p]$, we plot the $\mathrm{KL}[q_t,p]$ approximated by Donsker and Varahan Lower Bound \citep{DonskerVarahan1976} for all four methods.
+The plot of $\mathrm{KL}[q_t, p]$ agrees with our qualitative assessments: AdaGrad SVGD can reduce the KL significantly faster than the vanilla SVGD with naive gradient descent.
+After 20 iterations, the KL divergence for both NW and LL particles reaches zero, indicating that the particles have fully converged to the target distribution.
 LL achieves a performance comparable to NW.
-This is a remarkable result as NW and SVGD have access to the true $\nabla \log p$ but LL only has samples from $p$.
+This is a remarkable result as NW, and SVGD has access to the true $\nabla \log p$, but LL only has samples from $p$.
+We also compare NW, LL and SVGD performance at different sample sizes ($n = 100, n = 250$).
+The results can be found in the Appendix \ref{sec.svgd.diff.n}.

 In the next sections, we will showcase the performance of LL in forward/backward KL minimization problems.